BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Blade Mistress** `ACTIVE`

-If Outnumbered in Combat, then before making her Duel roll, Tauriel gains +1 Attack for each model she is Engaged in Combat with, after the first.
+If Tauriel is Outnumbered in a Combat, then before making her Duel Roll she gains an additional Attack for each model she is Engaged in Combat with after the first.
 This bonus lasts until the end of the Combat.

 - **Vengeful Fury** `PASSIVE`

-If Kili is in your army and killed, Tauriel gains Strength 5 and is reduced to Defence 4 for the remainder of the battle.
-Additionally, if Kili is killed, Tauriel must always Charge an enemy model when she Activates if possible.
+If your Army also includes Kíli, and he is removed as a casualty, then Tauriel's Strength is increased to 5 and her Defence reduced to 4 for the remainder of the battle.
+Additionally, if Kíli is slain, then Tauriel must always Charge an enemy model when she Activates if possible.

 </div>